zkzk5214/CV_Proj/Proj1/README.md

 Project 1, modify an existing Siamese Tracker to add functionality that makes it work better.

+--How to Get Started
+Evaluate the tracker you downloaded, out of the box, on one of the publicly available tracking datasets.
+See what kinds of mistakes it makes.
+Hypothesize how you might improve the tracker to not make those mistakes.
+Implement your improvement.
+Evaluate your improved tracker on the dataset from before, to see if it got better.
+Also, check if there are some sequences it got worse on;this is important because focusing on fixing one problem inadvertently screws up something that used to work before.
+Iterate, Iterate, Iterate.

-Feb 25: Video (still slides in the form of a video are fine as well) showing progress made so far on project 1.
+--Feb 25: Video (still slides in the form of a video are fine as well) showing progress made so far on project 1.
 Give an overview of what your are doing for the project.
 Show some of your initial promising results.
 What difficulties are you running in to?